bekk/bekk-christmas/post/thecloud/pubsub.md

 ---
 ## The digital economy requires a massive infrastructure

-Today's digital economy is built on services such as Uber, Office365 and Netflix on top of the data we store in the cloud.
+Today's digital economy comprises of services such as Uber, Office365 and Netflix built on top of the data we store in the cloud.
 But what is the cloud?
 Storing, processing and transporting information across all digital services we employ requires a massive infrastructure.
 The cloud is nothing more than a vast amount of data centers scattered around the world covering large masses of land which in sum operate millions of servers, processing data on behalf of those services, in terms serving billions of users.

 ![test](/assets/tc-15-centres.jpg "Image of data center (Source: https://classmayte.wordpress.com/2016/02/06/what-is-data-center-what-are-the-top-5-largest-data-centers-around-the-world/)")